CalcBeacon logoCalcBeacon

 How to use the markup calculator

 Calculate selling price from cost and markup percentage for pricing and margin planning.
-Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.
+Use this page for a quick working answer, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 This tool also sits inside the CalcBeacon ecommerce and profit cluster.
 That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.